crawley-dev/Falling-Sand/README.md

 <!-- talk about installing boost at some point... -->

 1. Place pre-requisite libraries ./lib
-2. Navigate to ./premake
+2. Navigate to ./premake and run platform-specific build script
-3. Run platform build script
-4. Compile the project (e.g visual studio)
+3. Compile the project (e.g. using visual studio solution (.sln))
-5. Navigate to ./bin/BUILD_SETTING-PLATFORM-ARCHITECTURE
-6. Place library .dll files into the app
-7. Run the application (e.g .exe)
+4. Run the application (e.g. .exe)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>